Abijatta-Shalla National Park: Geography

 It contains 887 square kilometers including the Rift Valley lakes of Abijatta and Shalla.
 The two lakes are separated by three kilometers of hilly land.
 The altitude of the park ranges from 1540 to 2075 meters, the highest peak being Mount Fike, which is situated between the two lakes.
 Abijatta-Shalla National Park has six main attractions: viewpoints, bird-watching, and photography.
 Abijatta and Shalla are two alkaline lakes that were formed during the volcanic activities of O'a Caldera and rare earthquakes.

-Besides the two lakes, the primary attraction of this national park are a number of hot springs on the northeast corner of Lake Abijatta, and large numbers of flamingoes on the lake.
+Besides the two lakes, the primary attraction of this national park is a number of hot springs on the northeast corner of Lake Abijatta, and large numbers of flamingoes on the lake.
 Care must be exercised in driving vehicles out to the edge of this lake, as the thin crust of dried mud on the surface can give way without warning.
 Rich hot springs are also found on Shalla's southwest and eastern shores.
 Mount Fike is located between two lakes, befitting for trekking and viewpoint of three lakes, including Langano.
 Lake Chitu, a small blue-green saline lake, is found south of Lake Shalla which was covered in Blue-green algae.